bzub/config-functions/consul/aclBootstrap.md

 [docs]: https://learn.hashicorp.com/consul/day-0/acl-guide

-# Consul ACL Bootstrap Config Function
+# Consul ACL Bootstrap

-This function generates a Job (and associated resources) which executes `consul acl bootstrap` on a new Consul cluster, and stores the bootstrap token information in a Secret.
+With `spec.aclBootstrap.enabled=true` the Consul config function generates a Job (and associated resources) which executes `consul acl bootstrap` on a new Consul cluster, and stores the bootstrap token information in a Secret.

 It is inspired by the official [Consul documentation][docs].